astronomer/docs/learn/airflow-isolated-environments.md

 There are 3 options to run your code in a dedicated Kubernetes pod with Airflow:

-- To run a traditional operator in an isolated environment, use the [IsolatedOperator] to run your operator code inside a dedicated Kubernetes pod.
+- To run a **traditional operator** in an isolated environment, use the [IsolatedOperator] to run your operator code inside a dedicated Kubernetes pod.
 To use the IsolatedOperator, you need to have access to a Kubernetes cluster.
-- To run any custom Python code in a dedicated Kubernetes pod, use the `@task.kubernetes` decorator or the KubernetesPodOperator (KPO).
+- To run **any custom Python code** in a dedicated Kubernetes pod, use the `@task.kubernetes` decorator or the KubernetesPodOperator (KPO).
 You need to have a Docker image with Python and the necessary packages for your code, as well as access to a Kubernetes cluster.
 Astronomer recommends to use the `@task.kubernetes` decorator over the KPO if you need to pass data into or out of the pod, as it makes handling [XCom](airflow-passing-data-between-tasks.md) easier.
-- To run an existing Docker image without any additional Python code, use the [KubernetesPodOperator](kubepod-operator.md) (KPO).
+- To run an **existing Docker image** without any additional Python code, use the [KubernetesPodOperator](kubepod-operator.md) (KPO).
 You need to provide Docker image to run, as well as access to a Kubernetes cluster.

 A Python virtual environment is easier to set up since it does not require a Docker image or Kubernetes cluster, but does not provide the same level of control over the environment and resources used.

 If you want to run your code in a Python virtual environment, you have 2 options:

-- To run your code in an existing virtual environment, use the `@task.external_python` decorator or the ExternalPythonOperator (EPO).
+- To run your code in an **existing virtual environment**, use the `@task.external_python` decorator or the ExternalPythonOperator (EPO).
 This is a good option if you want to reuse a virtual environment in multiple tasks, the environment is created at build time, which speeds up the task execution.
 Astronomer
-- To run your code in a newly created virtual environment, use the `@task.virtualenv` decorator or the PythonVirtualEnvOperator (PVEO).
+- To run your code in a **newly created virtual environment**, use the `@task.virtualenv` decorator or the PythonVirtualEnvOperator (PVEO).
 This is a good option if you want the virtual environment to be created at Runtime instead of build time.
 The environment can be cached by providing a `venv_cache_path`.

 Astronomer recommends to use the decorator versions over the operators, as they simplify handling of [XCom](airflow-passing-data-between-tasks.md).